parinfer/parlinter/README.md

   (+ foo bar))
 ```

-## History and Future
+## Motivation

 Though [Parinfer] was designed to lower the barrier for newcomers, it faced a
-practical problem of not allowing them to collaborate with people who didn't use
+problem of practicality by not allowing them to collaborate smoothly with people
-it, defeating the entire purpose of its primary goal.
+who didn't use it.
+This friction was not part of the intended experience.

-Parlinter was designed as an answer to this problem, since there now seems to be
+Par<em>linter</em> was designed as an answer to this problem, since there now seems to be
 a growing acceptance of linters and even full-formatters like [Prettier],
-[refmt], and [gofmt] in other language communities.
+[refmt], and [gofmt] from other language communities.

-Thus, if we adopt Parlinter on our projects, we increase the likelihood of
-receiving patches from a new wave of excited newcomers.
-And it perhaps
-communicates that we are willing to include a wider audience into our Lisp
-community.
+Thus, I hope that Parlinter at least spurs some thoughts on what is an
+acceptable amount of process around linting in Lisp, whether or not Parinfer is
+worth linting for, and how else we can help newcomers get into Lisp easier.

-(It also opens the door for some exciting next-gen things I'm not yet ready to
+(It may also open the door for some exciting next-gen things I'm not yet ready
-talk about.)
+to talk about.)

 Written for Lisp with <3